 A meta data file in text format will be generated for each of the cleaned data file.
 The meta file will be co-located with the data file.

 The meta data file will be named similarly to the data file.

+The meta data file within will contain the file’s name itself, in the format

+postal_code_YYYY_MM_load

+A sample of the file name would be:

+467010_2020_09_Agg

+The meta data fille will contain the number of entries in the dataset

 The meta data file will contain the location information where the dataset was collected.

-The meta data file will contain the start date-time, end date-time, and time resolution of its associated data file.
+The meta data file will contain the time resolution of its associated data file.

 The meta data file will contain the time gap statistics of the dataset.

+The meta data file will contain the time period, the start and the end time of the dataset.

 The meta data file will contain the reading statistics of each column within the dataset.